Image Fusion via Vision-Language Model: Abstract

 \section{Abstract}

-Image fusion integrates essential information from multiple source images into a single composite, emphasizing the highlighting structure and textures, and refining imperfect areas.
-Existing methods predominantly focus on pixel-level and semantic visual features for recognition.
-However, they insufficiently explore the deeper semantic information at a text-level beyond vision.
-Therefore, we introduce a novel fusion paradigm named image \textbf{F}usion via v\textbf{I}sion-\textbf{L}anguage \textbf{M}odel (\textbf{FILM}), for the first time, utilizing explicit textual information in different source images to guide image fusion.
-In FILM, input images are firstly processed to generate semantic prompts, which are then fed into ChatGPT to obtain rich textual descriptions.
-These descriptions are fused in the textual domain and guide the extraction of crucial visual features from the source images through cross-attention, resulting in a deeper level of contextual understanding directed by textual semantic information.
-The final fused image is created by vision feature decoder.
-This paradigm achieves satisfactory results in four image fusion tasks: infrared-visible, medical, multi-exposure, and multi-focus image fusion.
-We also propose a vision-language dataset containing ChatGPT-based paragraph descriptions for the eight image fusion datasets in four fusion tasks, facilitating future research in vision-language model-based image fusion.
-Code and dataset will be released.
+Image fusion integrates essential information from multiple images into a single composite, enhancing structures, textures, and refining imperfections.
+Existing methods predominantly focus on pixel-level and semantic visual features for recognition, but often overlook the deeper text-level semantic information beyond vision.
+Therefore, we introduce a novel fusion paradigm named \textit{image \textbf{F}usion via v\textbf{I}sion-\textbf{L}anguage \textbf{M}odel} (\textbf{FILM}), for the first time, utilizing explicit textual information from source images to guide the fusion process.
+Specifically, FILM generates semantic prompts from images and inputs them into ChatGPT for comprehensive textual descriptions.
+These descriptions are fused within the textual domain and guide the visual information fusion, enhancing feature extraction and contextual understanding, directed by textual semantic information via cross-attention.
+FILM has shown promising results in four image fusion tasks: infrared-visible, medical, multi-exposure, and multi-focus image fusion.
+We also propose a vision-language dataset containing ChatGPT-generated paragraph descriptions for the eight image fusion datasets across four fusion tasks, facilitating future research in vision-language model-based image fusion.
+Code and dataset are available at \url{https://github.com/Zhaozixiang1228/IF-FILM}.